protesilaos/dotfiles/README.md

 `prot-emacs.org`.
 Either find it there, or read it on my website:
 <https://protesilaos.com/emacs/dotemacs/#h:0675f798-e2d9-4762-9df2-f47cd24cf00a>.

-It also explains how to manage my dotfiles with the help of GNU Stow.
+It also explains how to manage my dotfiles with the help of GNU Stow, notwithstanding the need for proper documentation, as noted in the previous section.

-## BSPWM configuration

-As of 2021-08-27 I am back to using BSPWM.
-Emacs remains the centrepiece of my computing environment, though I got bored of Xfce and thought I would re-use my old configurations.
-There have been some updates and more will follow.
-Everything should be considered a work-in-progress until further notice.

-## Experiments with Sway

-Starting on 2021-09-21, I maintain configuration related to the Sway window manager.
-The plan is to switch to Wayland at some point in the near future.
-Sway is a stable package for testing things, though I am not sure I will stick with it.
-Perhaps there is another window manager I might like more.
-In the meantime, **consider everything related to Sway to be highly experimental, unstable, and subject to removal without prior notice**.

 ## Copying